-To continue in the program the student must be accepted as a candidate for the M.A. in Early Childhood Education degree after completing EDUC610 and three other EDEC graduate courses on the student's approved study plan.
+To continue in the program, the student must be accepted as a candidate for the M.A. in Early Childhood Education degree after completing EDUC610 and three other EDEC graduate courses on the student's approved study plan.

-Students must submit to the Division of Education Graduate Advising Office an application for candidacy in the trimester that they expect to have completed nine credit hours in graduate EDEC courses or 15 semester hours in the program by the following date: September 30 for fall trimester, January 31 for winter trimester, or May 31 for spring/summer trimester.
-Application forms are available on the Division of Education web site at http://www.govst.edu/education.
+Students must submit to the Division of Education Graduate Advising Office an application for candidacy in the trimester that they expect to have completed nine credit-hours in graduate EDEC courses or 15 semester hours in the program by the following date: September 30 for fall trimester, January 31 for winter trimester, or May 31 for spring/summer trimester.
+Application forms are available on the Division of Education website at www.govst.edu/education.

-- Attain a score of 4 or higher on the GRE Writing Exam portion, students scoring a 3 may be granted probationary status with additional requirements assigned; - Complete undergraduate prerequisites, SPED510, EDEC360, and EDCP500 with a "B" or better; - 3.
-Complete all course work applicable to the degree with a GPA of 3.0 or higher, with a grade of "B" or better in EDUC 610 and one graduate level EDEC course, and a grade of "C" or better in all other courses: - Display, or be judged as developing, the dispositions expected of graduate students as listed in the section, Teacher Education and Certification; and - 5.
+- 1. Attain a score of "4" or higher on the GRE Writing Exam portion; students scoring a "3" may be granted probationary status with additional requirements assigned; - Complete undergraduate prerequisites, SPED510, EDEC360, and EDCP500 with a "B" or better; - 3.
+Complete all course work applicable to the degree with a G.P.A. of 3.0 or higher, with a grade of "B" or better in EDUC610 and EDEC812 or 822, and a grade of "C" or better in all other courses; - 4.
+Display, or be judged as developing, the dispositions expected of graduate students as listed in the section, Teacher Education and Certification; and - 5.
 Be recommended for candidacy by the Early Childhood Education program faculty.